Top 10 Best Airsoft Guns in Canada: 2026 Buyer's Guide

 9. SIG ProForce MCX Virtus (VFC) — Best Licensed Airsoft Replica in Canada

-The MCX Virtus is VFC-built under SIG Sauer license, which means the dimensions, markings, and overall feel are as close to the real platform as an airsoft replica gets.
-For players building a specific modern military loadout where authenticity matters, the Virtus is a strong choice that also performs well on the field — not just a shelf piece.
+The MCX Virtus is VFC-built under SIG Sauer license, which means dimensions, markings and overall feel are as close to the real platform as an airsoft replica gets.
+For players building a specific modern military loadout where authenticity matters, it's a strong choice that also performs on the field — not just a shelf piece.

 See the SIG MCX Virtus at District Airsoft